Cookies on this website

 Activities

-• We have also prepared a Guide for Parents and Carers working in the department detailing the support available (download as a Word document or as a PDF)
+• We produced a Guide for Parents and Carers working in the department, detailing the support available (download as a Word document or as a PDF).

-• Alongside these events we are launching a new scheme to support career development of carers and others who may find it hard to access traditional career development support.
+• We launched a new scheme to support career development of carers and others who may find it hard to access traditional career development support.

-• In the past, we have worked on a range of activities.
-Most recently we ran a menopause awareness month which included a range of talks and informal sharing sessions.
+• We ran a menopause awareness month which included a range of talks and informal sharing sessions.